 Honours at Wollongong is set up to meet the requirements of external bodies such as the APS and the Psychology Board of Australia, but for information about these professional bodies, their regulations, and about post university practice as a psychologist, students should contact these bodies directly.

 4. Getting into 4th Year; Getting Started

 4.1.
-Admission Requirements
+ADMISSION REQUIREMENTS

 4.1.1.
-Wollongong graduates
+Current Wollongong Bachelor of Psychology (Honours) students